Test everything: the business case for A/B testing online

 - Think small and fast.
 “Don’t spend months building a test just to throw it away when it doesn’t work.
 If you have to spend a long time creating it, then you’re doing it wrong.
 Find the smallest amount of development you can do to create a test based on your hypothesis; one variable at a time is best.”

 - Test again.
 “Keep a backlog of previously run tests, and try re-running a few later.
 You might be surprised what you find.”

+Mr Jenkins also offers an extended set of tips on his personal blog to build on the best practices in his Harvard Business Review post, and we highly recommend his extended post for further reading on the subject.
 When we are talking about conversion optimisation and A/B testing, what we are really talking about is creating a culture of experimentation in the marketing effort.
 A/B testing is not a fix for every business problem and it is especially not a basis for determining major innovations or shifts in strategy.
 However, conversion optimisation is an important factor in driving results for many marketers - one that is best understood as a process of incremental change and continuous improvement.